Review · Other Supplements

 Five deliverables, measured by what’s inside, not what the sales page promises:

 - The main Sweat Miracle PDF.
 Around 90 pages, formatted for screen reading.
 About half covers dietary triggers and lifestyle changes, a quarter walks through iontophoresis, and the rest is stress management and general wellness advice.
-The writing is conversational and empathetic, but the depth stops at “avoid caffeine and spicy foods.”
+The writing is conversational and empathetic, but the medical depth stops at “avoid caffeine and spicy foods.”

 - A dietary trigger elimination plan.
 A one-page checklist that repeats what’s in the main guide.
 Useful as a fridge reminder, but not a standalone resource.